 San Jose Dental Emergency – Bitten Tongue or Lips

-An unexpected fall or blow to the face can cause an inadvertent bite to the lips, cheek or tongue.
-Sometimes this is minor, but at other times a dental emergency visit is necessary.
+An unexpected fall or blow to the face can cause an inadvertent bite to the lips, cheek, tongue or even knock out a tooth completely.
+Sometimes a bitten tongue or lip accident is minor, but at other times a dental emergency visit is necessary.
 If you are unsure of the seriousness of an accidental bite, it is important to seek the guidance of a medical or dental professional.
 Children are especially susceptible to biting their tongue, cheek or lips because of the various sports and games that many of them participate in.
 San Jose area dentist Dr. Antonious can treat this type of dental emergency.
 He has been serving San Jose residents for over two decades.

 Some self-inflicted bites occur while eating, especially when we are in a hurry.
 Eating while numb from dental anesthetic can make it very easy to accidentally bite ourselves.
 For many people, it is better to consume liquid or soft foods that don’t require chewing if they must eat before the numbness has dissipated.
 Many bites of this sort are mild, will heal on their own, and do not require a dental emergency visit or sutures.